kenshinx/logging/README.md

 local handler = log.FileHandler("lua.log")
 logger = log.Logging:new("Foo","INFO",handler)

-logger.info("This message will be save into :%s","lua.log")
+logger:info("This message will be save into :%s","lua.log")
 ```

 If not set handler, log will be redirect to stdout default.